On-campus student opportunities

 An internship program provides job-preparation experience at a variety of communication-related firms, including public relations departments, newspaper publishers, radio and television stations and church institutions.

-As a communication or convergent media major, you will be encouraged to use your communication skills in a broad range of student activities and campus leadership opportunities.
+As a communication and media major, you will be encouraged to use your communication skills in a broad range of student activities and campus leadership opportunities.